genderkit/genderkit/_resources/hrt-without-diagnosis.md

 - [bridging prescriptions](#bridging-prescriptions)
 - [self-medicating](#self-medicating)

 The last three options do not require you to have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), but have a number of pros and cons you might want to think through carefully before considering.
-You can read about more about these options on this page.
+You can read more about these options on this page.

 ### Using a gender service outside of the UK